February 2017 Newsletter

-This term is flying by and we can hardly believe we are already half way through February and at the end of the first half!
+This term is flying by and we can hardly believe we are already half way through February and at the end of the first half of the term!
 The children have continued to work hard and have had a variety of experiences and opportunities to develop their skills within a creative learning environment.
 As you are aware, each class has been working on a different project allowing contextualised learning to take place.
 Here is an update of some of the recent events in school.

 Holocaust Memorial Service

-On Wednesday January 27th I took two Year 5 and two Year 6 children to the Holocaust Memorial Service at St. Woolos Cathedral.
+On Friday January 27th we took four Year 6 children to the Holocaust Memorial Service at St. Woolos Cathedral.
 It was a very poignant service attended by Head Teachers, Councillors, LA Officers and children from across the authority.
-I was so proud of the four children I took.
+We were so proud of the four children we took.
 Not only was their behaviour exemplary, but they demonstrated an understanding of why we were there and what the service was about.
 Well done children!

-Year 5 visit to the Jampod in Duffryn High
+Year 5 visit to the Jampod in John Frost School

-Year 5 spent a morning at Duffryn High School experimenting with music making in the Jampod.
+Year 5 spent a morning at John Frost School experimenting with music making in the Jampod.
 The children had a fantastic time.
 Well done everyone!

 A BIG THANK YOU to the PTA for organising and running the cinema nights for FP and KS2 over the past two weeks.
 The children thoroughly enjoyed them!
-The next PTA event will be a car boot sale on Sunday 20th March (details to follow).
-A Ladies Night will be held on Friday 15th April.
-Further details will be sent out nearer the time.
+The next PTA event will be the family bingo night on Friday 17th March.
+This really should be great fun so please come along and support us.
+Details from the PTA will follow after half term.

-The first week back after half term, week beginning 22nd February, will be our designated Welsh culture and heritage week in school.
-Our Eisteddfod to celebrate St. David’s Day, will be held the following week, on Tuesday March 1st.
+The first week back after half term, week beginning 27th February, will be our designated Welsh culture and heritage week in school.
+Our Eisteddfod to celebrate St. David’s Day, will be held on Wednesday March 1st.

 On the day of the Eisteddfod the children can come to school wearing Welsh National costume or National costume from their country of origin.
 Each year group will be given a theme and the children are to produce one item following that theme.
 They can either: paint, collage, draw, make a model, cook or write about their theme.
 The themes for each year group are: